 When looking at the listed carb numbers below, keep in mind that about 25% of the carbs in dark chocolate are fiber, which lowers the total digestible net carb content.

-There is an endless variety of delicious herbs, spices and condiments.
+There is an almost endless variety of delicious herbs, spices, and condiments.
 Most of them are very low in carbs but pack a powerful nutritional punch and help add flavor to your meals.

 Eating fewer carbs can have impressive health benefits and doesn’t have to be complicated.

-Most low-carbs foods are healthy, nutritious and incredibly delicious.
+Most low carb foods are healthy, nutritious, and incredibly delicious.

-What’s more, they’re highly diverse, covering many major food categories, including meats, fish, vegetables, fruits, dairy products and many more.
+They’re highly diverse, covering many major food categories, including meats, fish, vegetables, fruits, dairy products, and many more.